Sunday, January 6 – Sunday, January 13, 2019

 JCU has been a pioneer in offering an eight-day silent retreat to college students.
 The retreat is based on the Spiritual Exercises of Saint Ignatius Loyola, which has profoundly influenced the lives of countless people since the 16th century.
 The following frequently asked questions/answers may help you decide if this retreat is for you.
-You may also contact Paula Fitzgerald, Associate Director of Campus Ministry and Coordinator of Retreats at 216.397.4709.
+Information sessions will be offered in late October for those considering the retreat.

 Who may go on the retreat?

 Any student, faculty, or staff member of the JCU community may participate in the preparation program for the retreat.
 Upon successful completion of this program, in consultation with Campus Ministry staff.
 If you have already made the retreat at JCU you may make it again ONLY if there is space available.